Maxwella10/multinational-retail-data-centralisation/README.md

 Order details table: orders_table

+## Query the data

+Use SQL to query the PostgreSQL database and create a report of business metrics, answering questions such as:

+Which locations have the most stores?

+Which months produce the highest sales?

+What percentage of sales come from each store type?

+How quickly is the company making sales? (average time interval between consecutive sales, grouped by year)

 Each table will serve the orders_table which will be the single source of truth for the orders.